Experimental Design for Linear Functionals in Reproducing Kernel Hilbert Spaces

 The formalism above captures, or occurs as a subroutine in, numerous practical problems.
 For example, {\em evaluation} at specific target points, {\em integration} and {\em differentiation} are all linear operators, among many other useful linear functionals.
 Other examples include ordinary or partial differential equations operators, spectral transforms, and stability metrics from control engineering.
 In Section~\ref{sec:example} we detail several example applications.

 A naive approach would be to first obtain an estimate $\hat{\theta}$ of $\theta$, and compute $\bC\hat{\theta}$.
 However, the appeal of estimating linear functionals {\em directly} is that the number of unknowns of interest may be {\em much lower} than for the original overall unknown element $\theta$ (which might even be infinite-dimensional).
 Consequently, we would hope that the query complexity of reducing the variance of the estimate $\bC \theta$ scales in the dimension of the range of $\bC$, which is $p$.
 For example, when focusing on finite-dimensional RKHSs, the operator $\bC:\mR^{m} \rightarrow \mR^p$, where $m$ is the dimension of $\mH_\kappa$, becomes a matrix.
 In this work, we study the cases where $p<m$, and show that the estimation error can indeed scale with $p$, and the geometry of the query set $\{\Phi(x) | x \in \mX\}$.
-The estimation {\em bias} plays a central role in this work.
-It depends among other things the richness of the query set $\mX$, as we will detail later in Sec. \ref{sec:estimators}. \paragraph{Sequential Experiment Design} Apart from classical experiment design, where we first commit to what design (set of inputs $x$) we choose, referred to as a \emph{fixed design}, we also consider sequential design, where data is acquired depending on past observations.
+The estimation {\em bias} plays a central role in this work as for very large $m$ estimating $\bC\theta$ might not be possible up to any precision.
+The difficulty depends among other things the richness of the query set $\mX$, as we will detail later in Sec. \ref{sec:estimators}. \paragraph{Sequential Experiment Design} Apart from classical experiment design, where we first commit to what set of queries $x$ we choose, referred to as a \emph{fixed design}, we also consider sequential design, where the selected queries depend on past observations.